C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 > Every note needs a title which should be changeable, so a variable (var) of type `String` is the way to go.

 Now, with our notes model ready, we can start building our UI using SwiftUI.
-We will be using a List to display the content.
+We will start by building the UI for an individual row that will be show on the master screen.
+Then, we will use that UI element to show each note in a list.

-## Displaying Notes Using a List
+## Displaying a Note in a Row

 A **List** is a container which displays your data in a column, with a row for each entry.
 This is the structure we will use to organize all our notes.
 Before we dive further into Lists, we need to create a view that will represent each row of our list.